 Barring a court order, the National Archives plans to turn over Trump's records to the committee by Friday.
 But Trump's lawyers swiftly promised an appeal to the U.S. Court of Appeals for the District of Columbia Circuit.
-The case probably will eventually head to the U.S. Supreme Court.
-Chutkan late Wednesday denied another request from Trump's attorneys to order the National Archives not to turn over records while an appeal is pending.
+The case will likely eventually head to the U.S. Supreme Court.

-"At bottom, this is a dispute between a former and incumbent President," Chutkan said in her Tuesday order.
+"At bottom, this is a dispute between a former and incumbent President," Chutkan wrote.
 "And the Supreme Court has already made clear that in such circumstances, the incumbent's view is accorded greater weight."

 Trump "does not acknowledge the deference owed" to Biden's judgment as the current president, Chutkan said.
 She noted examples of past presidents declining to assert executive privilege and rejected what she said was Trump's claim that executive privilege "exists in perpetuity."